EnFinlay/enfinlay.github.io/_posts/2021-02-23-dom-xss-is-dead.markdown

 Of these 3 options, code scanners are the most viable option.
 There are many scanners out there, but I didn't feel like paying the subscription fees to try them all out.
 Some were ludicrously expensive for my needs (up to $999/year).
 For that reason the only scanner I tested was Burp Suite Pro (the license I already pay for).

+Update: There are tools that assist in manual searches for DOM XSS like [@filedescriptor's](https://twitter.com/filedescriptor) [untrusted-types](https://github.com/filedescriptor/untrusted-types).

 ## Sources

 A Source is any property accessible via Javascript that *could* be set-able by an attacker.
 Sources aren't as simple as we want them to be and I couldn't find any consistent language for the different types.
 For this post I've separated them into "True Sources", "Sunk Sources", and "Encoded Sources".